By Emma Fan

 Except for supplying moisture through drinking water, we should also hydrate our skin by applying natural skincare ingredients directly on our skin.
 The Banish Vitamin C Spray contains Vitamin C, tea tree oil and aloe vera.
 Vitamin C is the antioxidant that promotes collagen, brightness and an even tone in the skin.
 Tea tree oil and aloe vera can calm the irritated skin after microneedling.

-The best product to help our skin stay moisturized is always a good cream.
-Banish Vitamin C crème is natural and doesn't leave a heavy or greasy feel.
+The best product to help our skin stay moisturized is always a good cream or moisturizer.
+The Banish Vitamin C crème is natural and doesn't leave a heavy or greasy feel.

 Avoid Exposure to the Sun (Sun protection)